 In today’s number obsessed world, data-driven decisions and tactics are the only ones that truly matter.
 Marketers base their campaigns on the data they collect and to be able to succeed on platforms such as Instagram, every small detail about the kind of content that your audience likes, is extremely valuable.
 From what you post to when you post to the hashtags you use, every single element makes a difference.

-While there are various different third party apps that can help track the multiple variables that need to be logged, the new Instagram analytics for business is insightful and, most importantly, doesn’t need a seperate app.
-While some marketers believe that tracking metrics such as followers, likes and comments, does the job, others look into the nitty-gritties.
+While there are various different third-party apps that can help track the multiple variables that need to be logged, the new Instagram analytics for business is insightful and, most importantly, doesn’t need a separate app.
+While some marketers believe that tracking metrics such as followers, likes and comments, does the job, others look into the nitty-gritty.